cardano-scaling/hydra/docs/adr/2023-08-18_025-resource-based-api.md

 - The Client API communicates several types of messages to clients.
 Currently this ranges from node-level `PeerConnected`, over head-specific `HeadIsOpen` to messages about transactions like `TxValid`.
-These messages are all of type `ServerOutput`.
+These messages are all of type `StateChanged`.

 - Current capabilities of the API:

-  - Clients can retrieve the whole history of `ServerOutput` messages or opt-out using a query parameter - all or nothing.
+  - Clients can retrieve the whole history of `StateChanged` messages or opt-out using a query parameter - all or nothing.

   - There is a welcome message called `Greetings` which is always sent, that contains the last `headStatus`.

-  - There exists a `GetUTxO` query-like `ClientInput`, which will respond with a `GetUTxOResponse` containing the confirmed UTxO in an open head, or (!) the currently committed UTxO when the head is initializing.
+  - There exists a `GetUTxO` query-like `ClientInput`, which will respond with a `GetUTxOResponse` containing the confirmed UTxO set in an open head, or (!) the currently committed UTxO set when the head is initializing.

   - While overall `json` encoded, clients can choose choose between `json` or binary (`cbor`) output of `transaction` fields in several of these using a